overachiever-productions/S4/S4 Backups/README.md

 - Start with any SLAs (RPOs or RTOs) you may have governing how much data-loss and down-time for key/critical databases can be tolerated.
 - Evaluate all other non-critical databases for backup needs and put any non-important databases into SIMPLE recovery mode and/or remove from your production servers as much as possible.
 - Review backup retention requirements for all databases.
 (Typically, the best option is to try and keep all types of dbs (important/critical and then non-import/dev/testing) for roughly the same duration.
 However, if you are constrained for disk space, you may have to pick 'favorite' or more important databases which will have LONGER backup retention times AT THE EXPENSE of shorter retention times for LESS important databases.
 - Create different logical 'groupings' of your databases as needed.
-Idealy you want as FEW groupings or types of databases as possible (i.e., System and User databases is a common convention).
+Ideally you want as FEW groupings or types of databases as possible (i.e., System and User databases is a common convention).
 However, if some of your databases are drastically more important/critical than others, you might want to break up user databases into two groups: "Critical" and "Normal", and drop databases into these groups as needed.
 - Start by setting up a job to execute FULL backups of your System databases.
 Typically, retention times of 2 - 3 days for system databases are more than fine.
 - Then set up a job for FULL backups of any 'super' critical  - with corresponding retention rates defined as needed.
 Make sure you're copying these backups off-box (either via the @CopyToBackupDirectory or by a regularly-running 3rd party solution/etc.)
-- If one of your 'super' critcal databases is under very heavy load during periods of the day and you have TESTED and found out that you cannot restore from a FULL + all T-LOGs (since FULL) and recover within RTOs, then you'll need to create DIFF backups for this 'group' of databases at key intervals (i.e., every 4 hours from 10AM until 6PM - or whatever makes sense).
+- If one of your 'super' critical databases is under very heavy load during periods of the day and you have TESTED and found out that you cannot restore from a FULL + all T-LOGs (since FULL) and recover within RTOs, then you'll need to create DIFF backups for this 'group' of databases at key intervals (i.e., every 4 hours from 10AM until 6PM - or whatever makes sense).
 - Once you've addressed FULL + DIFF backups for any critical or super important databases, you can then address FULL backups for any less important (i.e., medium importance) and lower-importance databases as needed.
 - After you've figured out what your needs for 'critical', normal, and low-importance databases are (in terms of FULL and/or DIFF backups), try to CONSOLIDATE needs as much as you can.
-For example, if you have 5 databases, 2 of which are dev/test databases that aren't that important, 2 of which are production databases, and one of which is a mission-critical (used like crazy) database of utmost importance, you can (in most cases) consolidate the FULL + DIFF backups for ALL 5 of these databases into just two jobs: a job that tackles FULL backups of ALL user databases at, say, 4AM every mornining (which will execute full backups of your 2 dev/testing databases and of your 3x production databases), and then a second job (with a name like "<BigDbName>.DIFF Backups" - or "HighVolume.DIFF Backups" if you've got 2 or more high-volume DBs that require DIFF backups) that executes DIFF backups every 3 hours starting at 10AM and running until 5PM - or whatever makes sense.
+For example, if you have 5 databases, 2 of which are dev/test databases that aren't that important, 2 of which are production databases, and one of which is a mission-critical (used like crazy) database of utmost importance, you can (in most cases) consolidate the FULL + DIFF backups for ALL 5 of these databases into just two jobs: a job that tackles FULL backups of ALL user databases at, say, 4AM every morning (which will execute full backups of your 2 dev/testing databases and of your 3x production databases), and then a second job (with a name like "<BigDbName>.DIFF Backups" - or "HighVolume.DIFF Backups" if you've got 2 or more high-volume DBs that require DIFF backups) that executes DIFF backups every 3 hours starting at 10AM and running until 5PM - or whatever makes sense.
 - Once you have FULL + DIFF backups tackled, you should typically ONLY EVER need to create a SINGLE job to tackle Transaction Log backups - across all (non-SIMPLE Recovery Mode) databases.
-So, in the example above, if you've got 5x databases (2 that are dev/test, 2 that are important, and 1 that is critical), after you had created 2 jobs (one for FULL, one for DIFFs), you'd then create a single job for T-Log backups (i.e., "User Databases.LOG Backups") that was set to run every 3 - 10 minutes (depending up on RPOs) which would be configured to execute LOG backups - meaning that when executed, this job would 'skip past' your 2x dev/testing databases (because they're in SIMPLE recovery mode), then backup the T-Logs for your 3x production databases.
+So, in the example above, if you've got 5x databases (2 that are dev/test, 2 that are important, and 1 that is critical), after you had created 2 jobs (one for FULL, one for DIFFs), you'd then create a single job for T-Log backups (i.e., "User Databases.LOG Backups") that was set to run every 3 - 10 minutes (depending up on RPOs) which would be configured to execute LOG backups - meaning that when executed, this job would 'skip-past' your 2x dev/testing databases (because they're in SIMPLE recovery mode), then backup the T-Logs for your 3x production databases.

 In short, make sure to plan things out a bit before you start creating jobs or executing backups.
-A little planning and preparation will to a long way - and, don't expect to get things perfect on your first try; you may need to monitor things for a few days (see how much disk you end up using for backups/etc.) and then 'course correct' or even potentially 'blow everything away and start over'.
-Or, in other words, S4 backups weren't designed to make backups a 'brain-dead' operation that wouldn't require any planning or monitoring on your part - but they WERE created to make it very easy for you to make changes or 'tear-down and recreate' backup routines and schedules without much effort involved in the actual CODING and configuration neeeded to get things 'just right'.
+A little planning and preparation will to a long way - and, don't expect to get things perfect on your first try; you may need to monitor things for a few days (see how much disk you end up using for backups/etc.) and then 'course-correct' or even potentially 'blow everything away and start over'.
+Or, in other words, S4 backups weren't designed to make backups a 'brain-dead' operation that wouldn't require any planning or monitoring on your part - but they WERE created to make it very easy for you to make changes or 'tear-down and re-create' backup routines and schedules without much effort involved in the actual CODING and configuration needed to get things 'just right'.

 ### Addressing Customized Backup Requirements
 On very simple systems you can quite literally create two jobs and be done: